 For 2020, the annual contribution by the County was \$6,112,362 based on the January 1, 2020 actuarial valuation using the entry age normal cost method.
 The actuarial assumptions included, (a) projected salary increases of 3.5% per year and (b) cost-of-living adjustments, if any, provided at the discretion of the Delaware County Employees' Retirement Board.
 Both (a) and (b) included an inflation component of 2.5%.
 The actuarial value of assets is calculated using the greater of the market value of assets as of the valuation date or the actuarial value of assets as of the prior valuation date, plus contributions and other deposits (except investment income) minus benefit payments, administrative expenses, or other payments, plus credited interest at 1% less than the Pension Plan's assumed rate to the valuation date.
-The actuarial value of assets will be limited to a maximum of 120% and a minimum of 80% of the market value of assets as of the valuation date.
+The actuarial value of assets as of the valuation date.